SBZed/React-Tutorial/Readme.md

 }
 ```

--   Let's look at how to navigate when you click on button.
+-   Let's look at how to navigate when you click on the button.

 ```js
 import { Link } from 'react-router-dom';